 How Does a Short Sale work when HOA Fees and Taxes are Owed

 Dipping into the realm of short sales during foreclosure proceedings subjects your property to pre-foreclosure laws.
 Covering any outstanding charges or taxes related to your short sale is a prerequisite for moving forward.
-These dues might come as a surprise during our title search, but we’ll delve into that later.
+These dues might come as a surprise during our title search, but we’ll get into that later.
 Walking you through the short sale labyrinth, we offer guidance to alleviate your financial stress.
 If your short-sale package checks all the boxes, yet unpaid taxes linger, we’ll outline the next steps toward a successful short sale.

 Be vigilant in identifying all property liens as they can multiply.
 There’s a silver lining, though: since late 2008, the IRS has shown leniency towards federal tax liens, permitting property sales sans full repayment.
 However, back taxes persist after a short sale.
 Resolving a single mortgage lien is indeed a simpler task.